 This funding opportunity may be amended.
-Potential applicants should regularly check the website to ensure they have the latest information pertaining to this Annual Program Statement.
+Potential applicants should regularly check the website to ensure they have the latest information pertaining to this Notice of Funding Opportunity.

 The U.S. Embassy Honduras Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce an open competition for organizations and individuals to submit applications to carry out a program or project through its Public Diplomacy Small Grants Program.
-This is an Annual Program Statement, outlining our funding priorities, strategic themes, and procedures for submitting requests for funding.
+This is a Notice of Funding Opportunity outlining our funding priorities, strategic themes, and procedures for submitting requests for funding.
 Please carefully follow all instructions below.
 Submissions that do not adhere to these instructions will not be considered.

-- Empower underserved communities and promote respect for human rights (priority: projects that promote equal rights and opportunities for women, LGBTI individuals, people with disabilities, indigenous communities, and racial minorities, as well as civic education);
+- Empower underserved communities and promote respect for human rights (priority: projects that promote equal rights and opportunities for women, LGBTI+ individuals, people with disabilities, indigenous communities, and racial minorities, as well as implement civic education);

 Examples of programs eligible for funding:

-- Joint U.S. – Honduran conferences or meetings that produce concrete advances or other results;
+- Joint U.S. – Honduran virtual conferences or training programs that produce concrete results in priority program areas;

 - Projects that showcase a U.S. model or curriculum to advance priority program areas, and

 Programs that are NOT eligible for funding include, but are not limited to:

-- Investments that primarily benefit only one or a few businesses or individuals;
+- Programs that primarily benefit only one or a few businesses or individuals;

 - Programs intended primarily for the growth or institutional development of the organization;